GhostestN/Blooket-Hacks/README.md

-Mainly for my friend, B and myself.
+Mainly for my friend, Brit and myself.
 If you wan't you can use them.